szabgab/perlmaven.com/sites/en/pages/simple-cgi-script-to-send-form-by-email.md

 <h3>Validation in JavaScript?</h3>

 It is nice to provide this validation in some JavaScript that comes with the form.
-That can improve usability, but it does <b>NOT</b> provide the necessary protection to your code and server.
+That can improve usability, but it does **NOT** provide the necessary protection to your code and server.
 You have to validate the data

 ## Sending the e-mail